|Assessment Type||Assessment length / details||Proportion|

 - To encourage students to develop a personal process of practical investigation.

-This module will be taught through a series of 10 three-hour practical workshops led by departmental staff and visiting guest lecturers when available.
+This module will be taught through a series of 10 two-hour practical workshops led by departmental staff and visiting guest lecturers when available.
 Each workshop will involve substantial practical exploration combined with reflection on set readings and tasks.
+A 30 minute online lecture will frame and introduce each session

 The workshops will focus on the following: